OutSystems/docs-odc/src/eap/forge/submit.md

 ## Submit a new asset version to Forge

 When an asset gets updated, resubmit it to Forge to share the changes.
-Keep the following in mind:

-* The updated asset must have the same name as the original asset.
+The updated asset must have the same name as the original asset.
-* For libraries, the version number automatically increases on the patch.

 Follow these steps to submit a new version of your asset: